 We’ll start with an apology.
 Last year, we ranked Disney’s Hollywood Studios as tied for 11th place with Walt Disney Studios Park.
 As weak as DHS is right now, it’s got nothing on the glaring weaknesses of Walt Disney Studios Park.
 Honestly, I don’t know what I was thinking when I made this list last year.
 Perhaps I had just finished a rousing experience on Armageddon – Les Effets Speciaux and was high on adrenaline?
 Nah, can’t be it.

-It’s the thematic elements, particularly on Sunset & Hollywood Boulevards and Echo Lake, that give Disney’s Hollywood Studios a needed boost.
+For now, it’s the thematic elements, particularly on Sunset & Hollywood Boulevards and Echo Lake, that give Disney’s Hollywood Studios a needed boost.
 Those areas are gems, with Tower of Terror arguably being the pinnacle of modern Imagineering.
-That alone is not enough to buoy the park to a higher position, it still needs about 7-8 new rides.
-(It’s getting 5.)

 10. Disney California Adventure

 Over five years since Disney pulled back the curtain on DCA 2.0, not a whole lot has happened to continue the positive momentum.
 To the contrary, the placemaking and effort to establish a cohesive theme are being undone.
-First with Guardians of the Galaxy – MISSION: Breakout! this year, followed by Pixar Pier next year.
+First with Guardians of the Galaxy – MISSION: Breakout! this year, followed by Pixar Pier last year, and Marvel additions next year.

 We understand Disney’s motivation here, wanting to quickly inject new life into Disney California Adventure to make it a hot draw with the general public to reduce the crowding burden of Star Wars: Galaxy’s Edge opening across the Esplanade.
 However, we view these moves as short-sighted, and a hodgepodge of fun individual attractions without thematic cohesion does not a good theme park make.